 You’ll just want to take the opposite of what you came up with.
 To give you an example, I don’t want to work with large organizations, so that gives me clarity that I’d prefer to work with solopreneurs and smaller businesses.

-Compile your answers for all of these questions and see where the overlaps are (this is your sweet spot).
+Compile your answers for all of these questions and see where the overlaps are.
 Ideally, you’ll be serving a group of people who have the same problem or want the same opportunity in their lives.

 And if you were able to overcome the same problem before, you’ll be even more of an expert in that area.
 Of course, this one isn’t mandatory, but it helps you to connect with that group if you’ve had the same experience as them.